 View original 133 more words

 The WCW rules are thusly:

 I invite you to Tweet the link to your prompt with the hashtag #WCW so we participants can find each other on Twitter.
 Another fun Twitter tag to try is #improv, which will connect you with anybody on Twitter doing any kind of improv. #amwriting is another goodie.

-A note on responding to the prompt: Use the prompt as your first sentence.
-Or don’t.
-Just use it as a jumping-off point and go from there.
-I don’t care.
+A note on responding to the prompt: Use the prompt as a jumping-off point and go from there.
 Just write for ten minutes and share it.
 Don’t worry about playing by writing rules, because I don’t have any here, and if you’re looking for rules to follow on improv like this, you’re probably looking for an excuse to not write, in which case, try another hobby.
 Scrapbooking.
 Quilting.
 Swimming.
 Anything but this, because writing brings new meaning to the term “hot mess.”